- SMU Class of ’18, Graduate Student

 “Fighting for that which cannot defend itself is what I have learned defines me.
 You do not need war to have something worth fighting for.
 I choose to fight for socioeconomically oppressed people, locally, statewide, nationally and internationally.
 I choose to fight for protection of the air we breathe, the water we drink and the salt water that harbors life we have yet to discover.
 I choose to fight against the displacement of indigenous people and the loss of biodiversity caused by deforestation for cash crops like palm oil.
 I choose to fight against childhood hunger and the millions of children that go hungry in America daily.
 I choose to fight the fashion industry’s waste and their use of children to make garments.
 I choose to fight the meat industry for their mistreatment of animals.
 I choose to fight the agriculture industry because of their chemical uses on crops and their ocean dead zone consequences.
 Speaking as a war veteran, there is no real need for fighting among nations, but there is plenty worth fighting for in this world.” – DeVincent Martin

-DeVincent is a graduate student studying for a Masters in Sustainability and Development.
+DeVincent graduated from SMU earning his Masters in Sustainability and Development.
 He is a US Army Veteran who served as a Radio Telephone Operator with 3rd Armored Division 4/18 Infantry during Desert Storm.
 Through the Veterans Administration Vocational Rehabilitation Program, DeVincent received his AA in General Studies from Collin College in May of 2013 and his B.A. in Environmental Studies/Biology from Austin College in May of 2016.
 DeVincent left the Vocational Rehabilitation Program in 2016 to continue his education through the Lyle School of Engineering Sustainability and Development Program.
 He was inducted into the Alpha Chi Honor Society at SMU in the Fall of 2017, and will complete his graduate degree in May 2018.

 DeVincent plans to research how using commercial urban agriculture to apply alternative food production techniques can aid in minimizing the food desert in southern Dallas, and add to economic and community development within the area by employing locals.
 By using company tax dollars to contribute to local community gardens, he aims to reduce the carbon footprint from transportation, reduce water usage and reduce electricity needed to run an urban agriculture company in Southern Dallas.